ryo-ma/github-profile-trophy/README.md

 ## Specify the maximum row & column size

 You can specify the maximum row and column size.
+`Available value: number`
+`Default: column=6 row=3`

 Restrict only row
 ```